 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Tourist park One space within each accommodation site plus 1 additional visitor space per 10 accommodation sites.
-Queuing for 2 vehicles towing caravans and 1 holding bay for a vehicle towing a caravan plus additional queuing for 1 vehicle towing a caravan per 40 accommodation sites.
-One HRV space.
+Queuing for 2 vehicles towing caravans One HRV space. and 1 holding bay for a vehicle towing out vehicle towing a caravan plus additional queuing for 1 vehicle towing a caravan per 40 accommodation sites.
 Transport depot One space per 125m 2 GFA or part thereof.
 One AV space if the site has an area greater than 2,000m 2 , otherwise One HRV.
-Utility installation If accepted development subject to requirements: Nil.If assessable development: As determined by Council.
-Ifaccepteddevelopmentsubjecttorequirements:Nil.Ifassessabledevelopment:Asdeterminedby Council.
+Utility installation If accepted development subject to requirements: Nil.
+Ifaccepteddevelopmentsubjecttorequirements:Nil.
+If assessable development: As determined by Council.
+If assessable development: As determined by Council.
 Veterinary services Accepted in an existing building within the Centre zone.
 Inside Centre zone: One space per 40m 2 or part thereof of net lettable area.
 Outside Centre zone: One space per 20m 2 or part thereof of net lettable area.
 One HRV space if greater than 500m 2 GFA; and One SRV space per 500m 2 GFA.
 Warehouse One space per 90m 2 GFA or part thereof.
 One AV space if the site has an area greater than 2,000m 2 , otherwise One HRV.
 Wholesale nursery As determined by Council.
 As determined by Council.
 Winery As determined by Council.
 As determined by Council.